jasjeetsuri/B2C-IEF-Custom-Policies/README.md

  * [Email Verification at Sign In](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/LocalAccounts%20-%20Sign%20In%20Email%20Verification) - For scenarios where you would like users to validate their email via TOTP on every sign in.

+* [Return the access token from a Social IdP](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/SocialAccounts%20-%20Facebook%20Access%20Token) - For scenarios where you would like users to return the access token from a Social IdP.

  ## Troubleshooting
  Find guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-troubleshoot-custom) to help troubleshoot your policies.